 The Bamburgh Castle Inn is an essential rest stop during any visit to Bamburgh, with a dog-friendly beer garden that guarantees lively local atmosphere.
 Known locally as 'The Middle', this is one of the most popular Bamburgh pubs - and with the village's striking castle offering an incredible backdrop, it's easy to see why.

 The Victoria Hotel is not only one of Bamburgh's finest restaurants but also an excellent place to spend an evening sampling the local booze.
 As well as being dog friendly, The Victoria Hotel isn't far from the castle - meaning you can explore the historical grounds before retreating here for some well-earned refreshments.

-The Lord Crewe Hotel boasts delicious beers and wines on top of superior service, making it one of the very best pubs in Bamburgh.
-For an affordable evening full of Northumbrian charm and delicious drinks, look no further.
+The Lord Crewe Hotel boasts delicious beers and wines on top of superior service, making it one of the very fine dining restaurants in Bamburgh.
+In 2023 it won an AA rosette award for culinary excellence, notably for 'standing out in the local area'.
+For special evening full of Northumbrian charm and delicious drinks, look no further.

 The Potted Lobster serves up fresh, locally sourced seafood in a relaxed yet elegant setting.
 Bookings can be made online, and there's a dog-friendly area that you can request if you're visiting with a four-legged friend.

 Be sure to have a look at our top spots for afternoon tea in Bamburgh and across the rest of Northumberland, to sample some of the best the county has to offer.